 Acceptance criteria

 Acceptance criteria are the measures which, if attained, are the basis for concluding that the control measures described in this plan have been effective in achieving the plan objectives.
-The acceptance criterion for this risk treatment plan is that the diversion and return of diverted water to the environment does not detract from beneficial uses of surface water or groundwater.
-Beneficial uses dictated by water quality will be considered to have been met if project activities (including any water discharges from the mining licence area) do not cause receiving waters to exceed the criteria summarised in Table 6-2.
+The acceptance criterion for this risk treatment plan is that the diversion and return of diverted water to the environment does not give rise to the risk of harm to human health or the environment.
+Environmental values will be considered to be adequately protected if:

+project activities (including any water discharges from the mining licence area) do not cause receiving waters to exceed relevant criteria specified in the ERS and summarised in Table 6-2; and

+it is not reasonably practicable to further reduce any risk of harm to human health or the environment associated with the environmental value.

+[new Table 6-1 inserted given extent of drafting changes arising out of Environmental Reference Standard]

-Table 6-1: Water quality acceptance criteria – protection of beneficial uses of surface water
+Table 6-1: Water quality acceptance criteria – protection of environmental values of surface and groundwaters